emkelley/transmitty/README.md

 Transmitty is a Node app that will split a U.S. healthcare EFT/Payment Transmittal files, separate Checks and EFTs, and zip them for later processing.

-Transmitty was built to aid one of my work processes; Taking these often large 1,000+ page PDFs filled with mixed Checks and EFT payments, and processing it into a workable state for our Finance department.
-It was extremely tedious and time consuming, so I automated it.
+Transmitty was built to aid one of my work processes; Taking these often large 1,000+ page PDFs filled with mixed Checks and EFT payments, and processing them into a workable state for our Finance department.
+It was extremely tedious and time-consuming, so I automated it.
 If you want to use it yourself it will require some modification for your needs.
 Definitely not my best work but it gets the job done.

 ![bJPTsBeewr](https://user-images.githubusercontent.com/11874169/164364244-7f127bae-149f-4c4c-b2ec-085f681d7477.png)